thewebalchemist76/coc_italy_scraping/README.md

 Python scraper for extracting company data from Italian Chamber of Commerce sources (reportaziende.it) with batching and resume support

-# COc Scraping – Italian Company Registry Scraper
+# COC Scraping – Italian Company Registry Scraper

 Python scraper for extracting structured company data from **reportaziende.it**, an Italian company registry source.